fredderf204/ARMTemplates/README.md

 This is a collection of demo Azure Resource Manager Templates that I am working on.

 ## Index
+*webapp_deploymentslot* - Deploy a demo Azure Web App with SCM integration to a deployment slot for staged deployments

 *webapp_github* - Deploy a demo Azure Web App with SCM integration with a Public GitHub Repo

+*webapp_github_appinsights* - Deploy a demo Azure Web App with SCM integration with a Public GitHub Repo and integration with Application Insights

 *webapp_github_auto* - Deploy a demo Azure Web App with GitHub SCM integration and an Autoscaling profile